amuhebwa/messenger-bot-tutorial/PreParty.md

     sudo npm install npm -g
     ```

 4. Make a new folder called *myBot1* and cd to this directory.
 You will create a Node project for your server in this directory.

-Once you have cd'd there, run the following command; you may hit Enter to accept the defaults.
+    Once you have cd'd there, run the following command; you may press Enter to accept the defaults.

     ```
     npm init